 And if you are a parent of a “normal” child, hug them a little closer and remember “There but for the grace of God, go I” and count your blessings–JB and I are counting this sweet, talented, wonderful, funny young man as one of ours.

 I heard once that “Yesterday is history, tomorrow is a mystery, and today is called ‘the present’, for it is a gift.
 On April 5th, JB and I will celebrate our birthday gift–and his name is Jarred.

 “The funny quirks of living with someone with autism..

 Just a few words today since April is Autism Awareness Month.
-Having a son that has Asperger’s Syndrome is sometimes a challenge.
-Most people may have never heard of it before.
-I know I hadn’t until my son was diagnosed with it.
+Having a son that has Autism is sometimes a challenge.
 He really struggled in school with “social skills”.
 He would freak out if someone sat too close to him or touched him and would cry over things that others around him may not even notice.
 It was devastating to him if he didn’t know the answers to questions asked by his teachers.
 He was a loner and wouldn’t join in when the class was having class discussions and would sit apart from the rest of his classmates.

 A few of his “quirks” are funny and quite challenging.
 He won’t eat hot dogs unless the ends are cut off.
 He tears the edges off of his bread.
 He won’t eat anything unless he reads the ingredients on the package.
 He hates change and would wear the same clothes everyday if I let him.
 He loves scotch tape and uses it on everything.
 He has a routine and hates to deviate from it.

-The thing I find most amazing is that at a week away from his 16th birthday, he still often comes up to me, he as tall as I am, and puts his arms around my neck, gives me big hug, and says “I love you dad.
+The thing I find most amazing is that, with his 18th birthday looming, he still often comes up to me–he as tall as I am–and puts his arms around my neck, gives me big hug, and says “I love you dad.
 You are the best father in the world”.
 I wouldn’t change that for a “normal” kid in a million years.”